simransummermalik/qml-torch/QMLTORCH.md

 **Q: What’s the value for educators?**
 A: Provides ready-to-use tutorials, notebooks, and demos for teaching hybrid ML.

+**Q: What do you mean by case studies?**
+A: When we say case studies in this project, we don’t mean writing essays.
+We mean small applied experiments where we take QML Torch and test it on a real world dataset or domain. for an example for cybersecurity we’d take a tiny intrusion dataset, train a normal model, then train the same model with our quantum kernel, and compare them.
+Each domain (cyber, NLP, bio, etc.) gets its own mini test like that.
+Such as intrusion detection (obviously doesnt need to be this)

 ---

 ## Team Structure (8–10 Members)